 The most desired formula among specialists

-TrioGLA+ is the first composition of plant oils in Poland based solely on the richest known sources of gamma-linolenic acid (GLA):
+TrioGLA+ is the first composition of plant oils in Poland based solely on the richest known sources of gamma-linolenic acid (GLA).

 Shipping time: up to 3 working days.
 Shipping time may be extended in case of increased order quantities.